-Using a RADIUS user profile
+Setting up a RADIUS user profile

-If you set up a RADIUS user profile, you do not need to set up a Connection profile or a Name/Password profile.
-For information on setting RADIUS attributes for PAP, CHAP, or MS-CHAP authentication, see the MAX RADIUS Configuration Guide.
+If you set up a RADIUS user profile, you do not need to set up a Connection profile or a Name/ Password profile.
+For information on setting RADIUS attributes for PAP and CHAP authentication, see the MAX RADIUS Configuration Guide.